mthembbu01/online-iqbusiness/README.md

 please ensure you have docker installed on your local environment

-1. Open your terminal and type $cd onlineiqbusiness
+1. Open your terminal and type $cd online-iqbusiness

 2. $ docker build --tag=iq/spring-boot-app .